 Teleste’s international supplier network consists of suppliers from more than 20 countries.
 In direct purchases, 20 per cent of suppliers account for 80 per cent of all sourcing.
 Co-operation with suppliers is based on annual contracts and a long-term approach.
 The co-operation is steered and monitored through the Code of Conduct, guidelines concerning functions such as logistics and order processing, supplier evaluations, supplier self-evaluations, meetings and audits.

-In the services business, the main source of environmental load is CO2 emissions from driving related to installation and servicing.
-Vehicle choices and route planning are used for reducing CO2 emissions.
+In the service business, the main source of environmental impact is CO2 emissions from driving related to installation and servicing.
+The practices used by the company to reduce CO2 emissions include vehicle choices, efficient material resupply processes for installation units and route planning.

 Recycling and reuse

-Source separation of waste is essential for efficient recycling and reuse.
+The sorting of waste at source is essential for efficient recycling and reuse.
 At Teleste, all waste generated is appropriately sorted for recycling.
-In 2018, the Group generated 178.2 tonnes of waste, of which 118.7 tonnes were used as material and 53 tonnes for power generation.
-Only 6.5 tonnes were taken to disposal sites.
-In 2018, Teleste’s waste recycling rate rose from 62 to 67 percent.
-This means that an increasing proportion of waste is reused as material.
+In 2019, the Group generated 151.7 tonnes of waste, of which 85.6 tonnes were used as material and 62 tonnes for power generation.
+Only 3.4 tonnes were taken to disposal sites.